arimelody/prideflag/README.md

 ![progressive pride flag](pridetriangle.svg)

+this flag currently represents:

+- original LGBTQ+ colours! 🏳️‍🌈
+- marginalized people of colour (POC) communities! 🧑🏾🧔🏿
+- trans pride! 🏳️‍⚧️
+- intersex! ♂️ ♀️

-this flag is currently in use over at my own website, [mellodoot.com](https://mellodoot.com)! feel free to check it out if you'd like to see it in action!
+this flag is currently in use over at my own website, [mellodoot.com](https://www.mellodoot.com)! feel free to check it out if you'd like to see it in action!

 ## how do I use this on my own website?